Proactive Insight — No More Reactive Scrambling to Fix Problems

 Our cloud and network health sensors enable you to monitor the availability and performance of virtually any web-based application or service, getting end-to-end network path performance insight along with crowd performance baseline data, so you can quickly pinpoint problems to your network, your ISP, or the app provider.

-Active Directory is core to Microsoft-centric enterprise networks.
+Microsoft Entra ID is the cornerstone to Microsoft-centric enterprise networks, including Microsoft 365 and Azure.
 If you are using a single sign-on solution to manage identity and access for your cloud apps, AD plays a critical role in the availability and performance of your cloud as well.
-With our AD sensors you can view and correlate AD performance metrics with your cloud app metrics within a single pane of glass.
+With our web and OAuth-based sensors, you can view and correlate Microsoft Entra ID performance metrics with your cloud app metrics within a single pane of glass.

 Have internal or external websites that are mission critical to your business?
 Our Web Monitor makes it easy to get the same end-to-end service health visibility as our other sensors for virtually any website.